lozgarrido/wet-kangaroo/README.md

-# wet-kangaroo
+# wet-kangaroos
-Tell the kangaroos if they're gonna need a raincoat tomorrow
+Tell the kangaroos if will need a raincoat tomorrow